petrannce/Python_practicals/README.md

 30. Cloud file sharing → Cloud file sharing using Python
 31. CAPTCHA → CAPTCHA in Python using captcha Library
 32. Coloured output → Coloured output in Python
+33. Position of a Planet → Find Position of a Planet using Python

 Events (Special Occasion Scripts)